Nursing Program Admission

 - Submit a completed New Student Information Form to Admissions.

-- Meet with Counseling to establish a schedule for taking prerequisite courses.
+- Meet with Counseling, Advising and Transfer Center to establish a schedule for taking prerequisite courses.

 - Complete and submit the Nursing Application Form (pdf) required for entry into the program, along with a program application fee of $10 (check or money order made out to Waubonsee Community College).
 Application to the program must be made prior to the deadline for the semester the student desires to enter: